MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   This policy is obsolete because it does not work independently of browser sign in.
-It does not work in Google Chrome after version 90.
+It does not work in Microsoft Edge after version 90.
 If you want to configure browser sign in, use the [BrowserSignin](#browsersignin) policy.

 Lets you configure whether to turn on Proactive Authentication in Microsoft Edge.

-If you enable this policy, Google Chrome tries to seamlessly authenticate to websites and services using the account which is signed-in to the browser.
+If you enable this policy, Microsoft Edge tries to seamlessly authenticate to websites and services using the account which is signed-in to the browser.

-If you disable this policy, Google Chrome does not try to authenticate with websites or services using single sign-on (SSO).
+If you disable this policy, Microsoft Edge does not try to authenticate with websites or services using single sign-on (SSO).
 Authenticated experiences like the Enterprise New Tab Page will not work (e.g. recent and recommended Office documents will not be available).

 If you don't configure this policy, Proactive Authentication is turned on.